-Born in Milwaukee on February 5th, 1858, Patrolman Flieth was 51 years old.
+Born 1858 in Milwaukee, Patrolman Flieth was 51 years old.
 He served with the Milwaukee Police Department for over 21 years having been appointed on October 1, 1886.
 He was survived by his wife, a son and five daughters.

 On September 15, 1904, Patrolman Ernest Johnson was killed between two railcars at the Northwestern train yards while in search of vagrants.

 According to a newspaper account, Patrolman Johnson and his partner were in the yard watching for “vags and tramps” stealing rides on trains or sleeping in freight cars.
 It is believed that Patrolman Johnson crept between boxcars to watch an outbound train when he was crushed.